You want to get into Open Science? Welcome!

 Our ReproducibiliTEA journal club is open to both staff and students within the School of Psychology at Aston University.
 At each meeting, we will discuss a key paper within the theme of ‘Replication, Reproducibility and Open Science’, with the journal club open to both novices and experts.
 The journal club will begin with a brief overview of a chosen paper with the remainder of the session dedicated to free discussion amongst attendees.
 You are also free to host a session yourself!
 We are hoping for a diverse range of attendees from students to Early Career Researchers and Professors.
 We hope that this journal club will provide a current overview of the Open Science Movement and invite both skeptics and enthusiasts alike!
 Given the journal clubs name, it is also essential that our meetings include a good cuppa’ tea and biscuits.
 We look forward to seeing you there and joining the movement.

 The Reproducibilitea Journal Club is organized by Sam Teplitzky (Open Science Librarian at the UC Berkeley Library) and Katie Hoeberling (Senior Program Manager, Berkeley Initiative for Transparency in the Social Sciences (BITSS), as part of Berkeley’s growing open science community.

 The journal club meets monthly (via zoom in 2021) and is open to everyone across UC Berkeley, from any discipline or department.

-In the upcoming semester, we will meet every second or third Thursday, from 5 pm to 6 pm.
+We meet every second or third Thursday, from 5 pm to 6 pm.
 A meeting begins with a short presentation about the paper we read, followed by a discussion.
 Everyone and every perspective is welcome!